freenandes/prez/list/docs-design.md

 <!--
 Problem:
-- No clear strategy
+- No strategy in docs
-- Not an instrument to achieve goals.
+- Not an instrument to achieve goals
+- Just existed...

 We wanted to change that and ask...
+Read
 -->

 ---